What Does SE Mean in Shoes? (Top SE Examples)

 4. Unique packaging

-This packaging also contributes to the exclusivity of these shoes.
-Plus, when reselling these shoes, sneakerheads preserve the packaging for a great deal.
+This packaging signifies the exclusivity of these shoes.
+Plus, when reselling these shoes, sneakerheads preserve the packaging to grab a great deal.

 5. Pricey shoes (really pricey)